 With its new Ulysse Nardin Black Toro Perpetual Calendar + GMT automatic timekeeper, the Swiss watchmaking house expands its “Toro” line of ultra-luxury sporty watches with a model that features a very appealing combination of matte and glossy black of its dial and strap with polished rose gold body.
-While not breaking any design records, this ultra-luxury timekeeper is certainly worth a closer look.
+While not breaking any design records (and not sporting ultra-high-tech features like their earlier Ulysse Nardin Sonata Silicium Limited Edition men’s watch,) this luxury timekeeper is certainly worth a closer look.

 As previously offered versions of the watch, the new Ulysse Nardin Black Toro Perpetual Calendar + GMT offers a peculiarly styled dial with a prominent three-spoke “bridge” with apertures for day of week, month and 2-digit year indicators placed at 9, 3 and 6 o’clock respectively.
 The skeletonized (or, rather, layered like a cake) dial of the timekeeper allows you to look at three of four disks that drive the indicators with the one powering the day of week sub-dial is hidden behind the arc-shaped subsidiary seconds display.

 Of course, there is also an extra hour hand for the second time zone display, as well as their signature Large Date indicator, which is neatly placed at 1 o’clock and decorated with a massive rose gold frame.
 Since there is clearly a lack of air on the large dial, the 24-hour GMT scale with day and night indication is etched in gold on the glossy bezel, which is crafted from scratch-resistant black ceramic.